Summer Research Program 2022-23

-Selected scholars will receive a Summer Research Scholarship of $360 per week, awarded based on academic merit, motivation for participating in the program, and the enrolling unit’s nomination.
-Projects run for 6 to 10 weeks between 28 November 2022 and 17 February 2023 (excluding the UQ Christmas-New Year closure) and involve 20 to 36 hours per week, as advertised.
+Selected scholars will receive a Summer Research Grant of $3,000, awarded based on academic merit, motivation for participating in the program, and the enrolling unit’s nomination.
+Projects run for 6 weeks between 8 January 2024 and 16 February 2024 and involve 20 to 36 hours per week, as advertised.

 Please refer to the UQ Summer & Winter Research Program page for more information, including the benefits for scholars and supervisors, and full eligibility and scholarship.